tucared/personal-expense-tracker/README.md

         --debug
     ```

-    > Local source changes are automatically loaded to server, meaning next invokation will be based on latest source.
+    > Source changes are automatically loaded to local server, meaning you can code the function and invoking its latest version without restarting the local server.

 9. Open another shell, and invoke function locally.